forseti-security/forseti-security/_docs/_latest/configure/notifier/index.md

 1. Open `forseti-security/configs/forseti_conf.yaml`.
 1. Navigate to the `notifier` > `resources` section.

-The following options are available, on a per resource basis.
+On a per-resources basis, the following options are available.
 You can use any combination of notifiers for each resource.

-* `should_notify`: Controls whether violation for each resource should be sent.
+* `should_notify`: Whether a violation for each resource should be sent.
   `true` enables the notification, and `false` disables the notification.

 * `name`: The name of the notifier you want for each resource.
 You can specify multiple notifiers for each resource.

   The name must match the actual module name for each notifier in